saeliddp/ml-textbook/ch4/README.md

     gradient descent
     -> creates cost.png

-sgd.py - contains an implementation of stochastic gradient descent
+sgd.py - contains an implementation of stochastic gradient descent. visualizes
+    how running sgd gives a non-deterministic fit for some data -> creates sgd.png